International Exchange Students

 Selection and Screening Process:

-As per Department of State regulations, sponsors, such as InterExchange and CIEE, are required to screen all the international candidates.
+As per Department of State regulations the designated sponsoring organizations are required to screen all the international candidates.
 Personal interviews are conducted to ensure that the program is suitable to the participant's background, needs and experience.
 Only full-time post-secondary students at accredited educational institutions are eligible to participate.
 All foreign workers must possess sufficient proficiency in the English language.
 Seasonal Staffing Solutions will select only those participants who fully match your requirements.

 - Restaurant/hospitality industry: Foreign staff may work at any positions, including, but not limited to waitstaff, housekeepers, cashiers, receptionists, hosts, dishwashers, etc.